 Mary Gordon is an internationally recognized educator, author, child advocate, and parenting expert who has created award-winning programs focused on the power of empathy.
 In 1996, she founded Roots of Empathy, which now offers programs in Canada, the United States, Australia, New Zealand, Japan, and elsewhere.
 Gordon speaks and consults to governments, educational organizations, and public institutions.
 She is a Member of the Order of Canada and an Ashoka Fellow.

 Matt Frazier is a vegan ultramarathoner, founder of the No Meat Athlete movement, and author of No Meat Athlete.
 He lives in Asheville, North Carolina.

-Melanie Potock, MA, CCC-SLP, is an international speaker on the topic of picky eating and feeding disorders in children, and the author of the parent guidebook Happy Mealtimes with Happy Kids.
+Melanie Potock, MA, CCC-SLP, is an international speaker on the topic of picky eating and feeding disorders in children, and the author of Adventures in Veggieland and coauthor of Raising a Healthy, Happy Eater.
 Her advice, found on her website MyMunchBug.com, has been shared in national publications including Parents magazine.
 In her over fifteen years of experience as a feeding therapist, her work visiting homes and schools to support families and children at mealtimes has been one of the most rewarding aspects of her career.

 Melissa Breyer is the coauthor of True Food and is a Green Living columnist for Discovery Channel’s Treehugger.com.